towcar/SlicerMenuLibrary/README.md

 # Slicer Menu Library

-Originally found this library on github, it appeared to now longer work due to being outdated.
-I decided to revive it for library building experience and because I love menu animation.
+Originally found this library on github, it seemed to me to no longer work due to being outdated.
+Perhaps I missed something during implementatio but anyway I decided to revive it for personal library building experience and because I love menu animation.

 [Original Library by Yalantis](https://github.com/Yalantis/GuillotineMenu-Android)